yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/install-yugabyte-platform/prepare-on-prem-nodes.md

 ### Supported operating systems

 YBA supports deploying YugabyteDB on a variety of [operating systems](../../../reference/configuration/operating-systems/#yugabytedb-anywhere).
 YBA additionally supports deploying YugabyteDB on Red Hat Enterprise Linux 8.
-AlmaLinux OS 9 is used by default.
+AlmaLinux OS 8 is used by default.

 #### Requirements for all OSes

 Python 3 is required.
 If you're using YugabyteDB Anywhere to provision nodes in public clouds, be sure the custom AMI you plan to use has Python 3 installed.
+Be sure `python3` is added to your PATH.

 The host AMI must have `gtar` and `zipinfo` installed.

+If the node is running SELinux, the selinux, policycoreutils-python, and python3-libselinux packages must be installed.

 #### Oracle Linux and AlmaLinux notes